Skip to main content

 Send OTLP logsPOST /v1/logsRequires an ingest API key and protobuf body

-Search logsGET /api/search/logsRequires a search API key
+Search logsGET /api/indexes/{indexId}/logsAccepts a session cookie or a query API key

 Error responses